judyohjo/JSP/README.md

 # JSP project ideas/plan

-Allowing people to have their own login page +
+Allowing people to have their own login page
+  - so Online Diary?